Methodology

 Important Limitations

-• ICD-10 coding can under- or over-capture complications.
+• ICD-10 coding and POA reporting can under- or over-capture complications.

-• Percentiles compare providers within this dataset, not all U.S. hospitals.
+• Comparisons are made within this Medicare population, not all U.S. patients.

 🚫